Force over Distance: Chapter 18

 At the back of the room, James, Barnes, and Atienza resumed their card game.

 “Thanks.”
-The metal was cool under Young’s fingers.
-He smelled the sharp, chemical edge of grain alcohol.
+The metal was cool under Young’s fingertips, and the sharp scent of grain alcohol rose from the cup.

-The man looked pretty damn good for everything he’d been through.
+The guy looked pretty damn good for everything he’d been through.

-Young held the scientist’s gaze. //So.
-Let’s see you block the room.//
+Young held the scientist’s gaze. //Let’s see you block the room.//

 Rush hesitated.